Approval Plans (B2B Only)

-In the image below you can see the warning about this feature being for professional and enterprise packages.
-If you have one of these packages do not worry that the warning is displaying for you, it is on all accounts regardless of the package you have.
+This feature is not available to those with the Standard or EM plan.
+In the image below you can see the warning about this feature being for Professional and Enterprise plans.
+If you have a plan other than Standard or EM, do not worry that the warning is displaying for you, it is on all accounts regardless of the package you have.

 The Basic (Default) Approval Plan (included with all packages)

 All Pressero plans can take advantage of the default approval process in which order approvals are determined on a per user basis.

 The "Basic" plan is set up for the most common situation.

 1. You create an “Approvers” Site Group (Sites > Site Groups).

 2. Individual Users who need their orders approved are then assigned a group to approve their orders.
 This setting is found in Sites > [site name] > Site Users > [site user] > General Information tab: Additional Information section > "User's Orders Approved By" setting.
 If this field is blank for a particular users, that users' orders will not require approval.
 If a site group is selected in this field, then this user's orders will always require approval.

 3. Any order coming from that individual will trigger an approval, and the Approve Order Request email is sent to all members of the Site Group “Approvers” (Sites > Email Notifications > Approve Order Request).
 Conversely, any order coming from a User who does NOT have an approval Site Group, does not require approval and is allowed to proceed.